 This project took place in the town of Monroeville, Pennsylvania.
 This town is located near Pittsburgh and is a part of Allegheny County.
-There were two contractors on this particular project the first was Gateway Engineers and the other was a construction company by the name of Thomas Construction.
-The reason that the contractors needed our services was there was a landslide behind one of the apartment complexes in the town.
+There were two contractors on this particular project.
+The reason that the contractors needed oGur services was there was a landslide behind one of the apartment complexes in the town.
 The landslide was cause when water line work in the area leaked into the hillside.
-Gateway Engineers was overseeing the project and wanted a video survey of the area.
+The engineer was overseeing the project and wanted a video survey of the area.
 Once the soil was loosened by this the hill eventually slid away exposing the water lines and damaging parts of the buildings and parking lots that were close to edge of the hill.
-The owner of the apartment complex had also requested that the contractor Thomas Construction get the area documented around were the slide had happened.
+The owner of the apartment complex had also requested that the contractor get the area documented around were the slide had happened.
 When the company saw our website and that we were located close by they requested a bid and we were on site shortly there after.
 The overall scale of the project site was not very large and only required two visits to fully document the area that was affected by the land slide.
 This type of preconstruction video documentation and construction photography documentation is becoming more of a common practice across the United States.

 The documentation for this project was completed in five different ways.
 The first of these was from the ground using a Nikon Z6 Mirrorless Camera and a DJI Ronin Gimbal.
 This was used to document ground level video around the buildings, parking lots and other areas around the landslide.
 The gimbal that we use helps to stabilize the camera and provide a smooth and continuous shot even while the camera operator is walking and moving the camera around.
 The second method used in the area was ground level video from a tripod.
 This was utilized in areas that were not easily accessible by the camera operators.
 The camera that was used in this method was a 4K Panasonic DVX camera.
 Using the tripod this allows the camera operator to zoom the camera in and still capture a stable shot of the areas that needed to be documented.
 The third method for video that was utilized was our DJI Mavic Pro 2 Drone.
 This allowed the drone pilot to capture angles of the landslide that would have otherwise been impossible to capture.
 Two of the team members at ALLProUSA are licensed by the FAA as drone pilots.
 This allows the employees to operate drones for commercial work.
 They have both completed the part 107 exam and have their licenses issued from the FAA.